7 Best Online Ukulele Lessons in 2019 for Uke Enthusiasts

 With a dedicated online lesson site comes a vast media library.
 Paid websites often feature in-depth lessons for students of all levels.
 Free websites will sometimes give you short lessons in video format which you might have to stop, rewind, and replay multiple times to understand and practice a strumming or fingering technique.

-This can be quite tedious and even discouraging for beginners.
+This can be quite tedious and even discouraging for beginners and especially kids.
 The advantage of paid websites is that these types of videos will often be broken down into smaller step-by-step tutorials.
 Songs tend to have intro, rhythm, bridge, chorus, solo, and outro sections.

 You can often find features that alter the speed of the video or only play the backing track.
 Free websites also try to avoid providing tabs.
 Why? – Because it takes time to put tabs together and no one really wants to work for free.
 But on paid websites you can not only find video tutorials but also downloadable content such as tabs, mp3 backing tracks, musical sheets, and much more.